-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
-This week, the most boring window washing game ever made.
-At least, unless you're a crazy person with a knack for stumbling into alien trouble...
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about rolling the dice to bring random games back into the light.
+This week, the most boring window-washing game ever made.
+At least, unless you have a knack for stumbling into alien trouble...

-Over the years, storytelling has improved beyond all recognition, from simple words like "It is dark.
-You may be eaten by a grue." to epic tales of love and heroism capable of putting Hollywood to shame.
+Over the years, videogame storytelling has improved beyond all recognition, from simple words like "It is dark.
+You may be eaten by a grue" to epic tales of love and heroism capable of putting Hollywood to shame.
 But it wasn't an easy road, and the games that took us down it often... uh... let's just say, stumbled.
-Meet Future Wars, a sci-fi epic where heroism is just another way of saying 'a sociopath saved the day'.
+Meet Future Wars: Adventures in Time, a sci-fi epic where heroism is just another way of saying "a sociopath saved the day".

-First though, your day is interrupted when the boss some three floors up opens up a window in a way that very few skyscrapers allow people to do due to what's known in architecture circles as the "OOOOOOOOOOOOHBUGGERAAARGHSPLAT!" problem, to not in fact unfairly ream you out for knocking over your water with a foot and thus nominating anyone unfortunate to be at street level for the Complete Arse Bucket Challenge.
+First though, your day is interrupted when the boss some three floors up opens a window in a way that very few skyscrapers allow people to do due to what's known in architecture circles as the "OOOOOOOOOOOOHBUGGERAAARGHSPLAT!" problem.
+This is after you knock over your water with a foot and thus nominate anyone unfortunate to be at street level for the Complete Arse Bucket Challenge.

 What could you possibly be expected to do?

 Even the game points out how dumb this is, saying "You place the bucket of water on the half-open door, giggling to yourself in advance of the great joke you are playing (little things please little minds)."
 But that's it, that's what you're meant to do?
 Why?